Hemanth-M2002/cinihub_movie_app/README.md

 # CiniHub Movie App - SetUp

 **Note :** **If You are Using JIO data or JIO Fibernet the api will not Work and you might need to use VPN else the API will get Restricted**
+If the Register Module does not work, use login module

+## Login Credentials

+hemanth.m2021csbs@sece.ac.in

+hemanth@123
 ---

 # Deployment